Post-Quantum $\kappa$-to-1 Trapdoor Claw-free Functions from Extrapolated Dihedral Cosets: Introduction

-However, the $k$-to-1 functions constructed by leakage resilience faces two tricky problems during the equation test phase.
-Firstly, as the superposition over many preimages instead over two, it is unclear how to perform the Hadamard measurement in equation test.
+However, in their work, the construction of $k$-to-1 claw-free hash functions based on leakage resilience faces two tricky problems during the equation test phase.
+Firstly, as the superposition over many preimages instead over two, it is unclear how to perform the Hadamard measurement in the equation test.
 Secondly, the classical verifier can no longer rely on the knowledge of a trapdoor, since the image $\boldsymbol{y}$ inherently has many valid preimages.
 In the original qubit certification protocol, we know that the trapdoor is necessary for the verifier to inverse a given image $\boldsymbol{y}$, thereby obtaining the $\boldsymbol{x}_0$ and checking $c=d\cdot(\boldsymbol{x}_0 \oplus (\boldsymbol{x}_0 - \boldsymbol{\rm s}))$ holds.
 To address both problems simultaneously, Mahadev et al. introduced a hypothetical protocol with a \emph{quantum verifier} who is allowed access to the quantum prover's state to remove the need for the trapdoor.
-Finally, to revert back to a classical verifier protocol, they proposed a compromise \emph{hybrid solution}, in which the proposal uses the original NTCF$^1_2$ for the test rounds while uses the $k$-to-1 functions for the generation rounds.
-The key in combining both is that lossy and uniform matrices are computationally indistinguishable.
-Although their final protocol remains a classical verifier protocol, the hypothetical quantum verifier introduced during their analysis makes the whole hybrid solution look unintuitive.
-Naturally, it is worth considering whether it is possible to construct a many-to-one function and this many-to-one function even has a trapdoor.
+Finally, to revert back to a classical verifier protocol, they proposed a compromise \emph{hybrid argument}, in which the proposal uses the original NTCF$^1_2$ for the test rounds while uses the $k$-to-1 functions for the generation rounds.
+The key to combining both is that lossy and uniform matrices are computationally indistinguishable.
+Although their final protocol can be reduced to a classical verifier protocol, the hypothetical quantum verifier introduced during their analysis makes the whole hybrid solution look unintuitive.
+Based on this, it is worth considering the following natural question: